 Ten resources for planning a tailored approach to your Honors education

-- Honors freshmen and sophomores: Honors Graduate Assistant Tatiana Tumminello will be on hand 20 hours per week in Farr 201B on a walk-in basis.
-Her office hours will be posted at the beginning of each semester.
+- Honors freshmen and sophomores: Honors Graduate Assistant Tatiana Tumminello Bauer will be on hand 20 hours per week on a walk-in basis throughout the fall semester of 2018.
+Her office hours will be posted at the beginning of the term.

-- Peer mentors in your Honors 1010 class are also trained to assist you or to refer you to a knowledgeable peer in the Honors community.
+- Peer mentors in your Honors 1010 class are experienced Honors students who are trained to assist you or to refer you.
 They can help even when Honors 1010 is over.

 - Honors Faculty Liaisons: almost every department has one!
 If you don't yet know the professor who serves as Honors Liaison in your major department, introduce yourself!
-Honors Faculty Liaisons This person serves as an advocate for Honors students in your department, and may be able to help you discover Honors credit-bearing opportunities of which you weren't aware.
+Click on this link to find your Honors Faculty Liaison.
+This person serves as an advocate for Honors students in your department, and may be able to help you discover Honors credit-bearing opportunities of which you weren't aware.

 - Your Honors 1010 instructors: they will be happy to point you in the right direction, and can share their own wealth of experiences.